Rinju-Pokhrel1/Rinju-Pokhrel1/README.md

 ---

 ## 🌱 About Me
-I am a motivated **Computer Science student from Nepal** passionate about programming, AI, web development, and problem-solving.
+I am a motivated **Computer Science student from Nepal** passionate about programming, web development, and problem-solving.
 I enjoy **learning new technologies**, building projects, and continuously improving my skills in Python, databases, and front-end development.

 ---